CorvusOps/PMMS/README.md

 9. After the Installation setup for Visual Studio Code is finished, it will show a window like this below.
 Tick the “Launch Visual Studio Code” checkbox and then click Next.
 10. After the previous step, the Visual Studio Code window opens successfully.
 Now you can create a new file in the Visual Studio Code window and choose a language of yours to begin your programming journey!

+### TailwindCSS
+Tailwind CSS is self-described as a utility first CSS framework.
+Rather than focusing on the functionality of the item being styled, Tailwind is centered around how it should be displayed.
+This makes it easier for the developer to test out new styles and change the layout.

+#### Procedure in installing
+1. First, install node.js in https://nodejs.org/en/download/ then run 'npm install -g npm'.
+1. Visit the official website of the tailwind css using any web browser, then follow their instruction in installation in https://tailwindcss.com/docs/installation.

 ### Troubleshooting

+### Note:
+1. Any code editors will do, but please document what you are using.
+2.